Frequently Asked Questions

 Who completes the evaluation?

-As clinical auditors, we will have access to protected health information (“PHI”) collectively referred to as “HIPAA.”
-The clinical auditor agrees to fully comply with requirements under HIPAA, throughout the term of the clinical audit.
-Further, every agent, employee, subsidiary, and affiliate of the Behavioral Health Center of Excellence to whom PHI is received will be required to fully comply with HIPAA, and will be bound by written agreement to the same restrictions and terms and conditions.
+As part of the evaluation process, evaluators and necessary BHCOE personnel have access to confidential information such as patient records, collectively referred to as protected health information (PHI).
+As a Business Associate as defined in the Health Insurance Portability and Accountability Act (HIPAA), BHCOE will ensure that its personnel fully comply with requirements under HIPAA.
+Further, every agent, employee, subsidiary, and affiliate of BHCOE to whom PHI is disclosed will be required to fully comply with HIPAA and will be bound by written agreement to the same restrictions and terms and conditions.

-“Health care operations” are certain administrative, financial, legal, and quality improvement activities of a covered entity that are necessary to run its business and to support the core functions of treatment and payment.
-These activities, which are limited to the activities listed in the definition of “health care operations” at 45 CFR 164.501, include:
+The service recipients of organizations who are subject to HIPAA enforcement are protected under section 45 CFR 164.506 of the HIPAA Privacy Rule in which health care operations for certain administrative, financial, legal, and quality improvement activities of a covered entity are necessary to run its business and to support the core functions of treatment and payment.
+These activities, which are limited to the activities listed in the definition of health care operations at 45 CFR 164.501, include:

 - Conducting quality assessment and improvement activities, population-based activities relating to improving health or reducing health care costs, and case management and care coordination;

-The Behavior Analyst Certification Board® (BACB®) certifies individual behavior-analytic practitioners, whereas BHCOE accredits organizations who may employ those individuals.
+The Behavior Analyst Certification Board® (BACB®) certifies individual practitioners of applied behavior analysis services whereas BHCOE accredits organizations that provide applied behavior analysis services.
+These organizations may employ BACB certified individuals.

-Does BHCOE provide any help in preparing for a survey?
+Does BHCOE provide any help in preparing for an evaluation?

 Do we have to submit all our programs for accreditation?